qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 This is the standard render option for singleband files that already include a color table, where each pixel value is assigned to a certain color.
 In that case, the palette is rendered automatically.
 If you want to change colors assigned to certain values, just double-click on the color and the :guilabel:`Select color` dialog appears.
+Also, in |qg| 2.2. it's now possible to assign a label to the color values.
+The label appears in the legend of the raster layer then.

 .. _figure_raster_3: